bigmoves/quickslice/docs/building-apps.md

 Your app never handles AT Protocol credentials directly.
 The access token authorizes GraphQL mutations that write records to the user's repository.

+### Security: PKCE and DPoP

+The Quickslice client SDK implements two security mechanisms that protect browser-based apps:

+**PKCE (Proof Key for Code Exchange)** prevents authorization code interception attacks.
+Before redirecting to login, the SDK generates a random secret (code verifier) and sends only its hash (code challenge) to the server.
+When exchanging the authorization code for tokens, the SDK proves it initiated the request by providing the original verifier.

+**DPoP (Demonstrating Proof-of-Possession)** binds tokens to a cryptographic key stored in your browser.
+Each request includes a signed proof that the token holder possesses the private key.
+Even if an attacker steals your access token, they can't use it without the key.

+Together, these mechanisms provide security comparable to confidential clients—without requiring server-side secrets.

 ## 1. Create an OAuth Client

 Before implementing authentication, register an OAuth client in your Quickslice instance.